Los Americanos

-New Catch Republic is a professional wrestling tag team consisting of Pete Dunne and Tyler Bate.
-The team is currently performing in WWE on the Raw brand under the ring names Rayo Americano and Bravo Americano as members of the Los Americanos stable with El Grande Americano.
+Los Americanos is a professional wrestling stable consisting of Ludwig Kaiser, Pete Dunne and Tyler Bate.
+The group is signed to WWE where they perform on the Raw and NXT brands and sister company Lucha Libre AAA Worldwide (AAA) under the ring names El Grande Americano, Rayo Americano and Bravo Americano.
+Kaiser is the current AAA Mega Champion in his first reign.
+Dunne also serves as a producer for AAA.

-The group was originally a stable known as British Strong Style made up of Dunne, Bate, and Trent Seven, who last worked for WWE in the NXT UK brand, before his release in August 2022.
+The group was originally known as British Strong Style and was made up of Dunne, Bate, and Trent Seven, who last worked for WWE in the NXT UK brand, before his release in August 2022.
 The group took its name from a style of professional wrestling that is a mixture of Japanese strong style and traditional British catch wrestling.
 The three were a prominent part of the NXT UK roster, and were central figures of the NXT UK programme when it premiered in October 2018.
 They were nicknamed "the founding fathers of NXT UK" by WWE, due to their crucial part in the creation and growth of the brand.

 Dunne and Seven formed the group in the Progress Wrestling (Progress) promotion in July 2016 as a tag team, before adding Bate, who had been Seven's tag team partner as part of Moustache Mountain since April 2015, in November 2016.
-The group dominated Progress over the following year with Dunne holding the Progress World Championship and Bate and Seven the Progress Tag Team Championship.
+The group dominated Progress over the following year with Dunne holding the PROGRESS World Championship and Bate and Seven the PROGRESS Tag Team Championship.
 Though primarily appearing in Progress, the stable has also worked for several other promotions in the United Kingdom, including Chikara, where they won the 2017 King of Trios tournament.

 Through a partnership between Progress and WWE, all three members of British Strong Style also appeared for WWE since 2017, with Bate defeating Dunne in the finals of the first United Kingdom Championship Tournament to become the inaugural WWE United Kingdom Champion.
 Dunne won the title from Bate later that year.
 During Dunne's UK Championship reign, Seven and Bate were NXT Tag Team Champions for a short time in June 2018, making all three members champions in WWE for a short period.
 Seven would be released from WWE in August 2022, after which Dunne and Bate would begin teaming together in early 2024 after Bate was moved to the SmackDown brand, and the team took on the new name of New Catch Republic.